rubenwardy/minetest_modding_book/_en/basics/lua.md

 print(ret) -- Hello world!
 ```

-Later chapters will discuss how to split up the code of a mod in a lot of detail.
+[Later chapters](../quality/clean_arch.html) will discuss how best to split up
-However, the simplistic approach for now is to have different files for different
-types of things - nodes.lua, crafts.lua, craftitems.lua, etc.
+code for a mod.